joseneto/fusionwebapp/README.md

 ###Scaffold

-With FusionWebApp is possible to generate a CRUD code complete with Model, Controller, Service and View.
-This feature streamlines the development of various parts of a project, all code generated is easily customized, FusionWebApp comes with a crud (Person - people), simply run the migrete database to test.
+With FusionWebApp is possible to generate a complete CRUD code with *model, controller, service layer and view layer*.
+All code generated is easily customized, FusionWebApp comes with a crud (Person - people) built, simply run the migrate database to test it.
 To generate a CRUD type the following in a terminal or in a command prompt:

 ```
 $ cd MyProjectFolder
 $ mvn exec:java -Dexec.args="-m=Person"
 ```

 Simple as that!
-Our Generator read you table metadata, in this case people and create to you a complete crud, go to url /people and see it!.
+The Generator read you table metadata, in this case people and create to you a complete crud, go to url /people and see it!.

 ![FusionWebApp Crud2](http://imageshack.com/a/img577/1306/sc0c.png)

-It is also possible to send as parameter the desired table, or to inform that the generator does not pluralize the model.

--t for table
+Others arguments can be passed, to choose the desired table:

 ```
 $ cd MyProjectFolder